Conditional strategy equilibrium: Strong coalition-proofness in -person games

 Let $G$ be a $n$-person game with $n\geq 4$.
-It is possible to show that every action profile can be supported as a conditional strategy equilibrium.
+It is possible to show that every action profile can be supported as a conditional strategy equilibrium when we assume that a disagreement gives the worst payoff in the game.
 The idea is to define a conditional strategy profile with the property that no player can unilaterally deviate and create a fixed point.
-Hence any deviation will result in the player getting 0.
+Hence, any deviation will result in the player getting 0.
+This motivates us to introduce the strong conditional equilibrium, which is a natural extension of strong Nash equilibrium to conditional strategies.